Puerto Rico oversight board gets 60-day court extension for reappointments

 The board last month petitioned the high court over the ruling, which determined the board had been unconstitutionally appointed because its members are principal U.S. officers and should have been selected by the president “with the advice and consent of the Senate.”

-Under the 2016 federal PROMESA law, then-President Barack Obama appointed six board members from lists of candidates recommended by Congress, as well as a seventh member.
-Under that process, PROMESA did not require the appointments to be sent to the Senate for confirmation.
+Under the 2016 federal PROMESA law, then-President Barack Obama appointed six board members from lists of candidates recommended by Congress, as well as a seventh member in a process that did not require Senate confirmation.

-The lawsuit over the board members, which was filed by creditors of the U.S. commonwealth, including Aurelius Investment LLC and bond insurer Assured Guaranty Corp, also sought a dismissal of Puerto Rico’s Title III bankruptcy cases - a move the appeals court rejected.
+The lawsuit over the board members filed by creditors, including Aurelius Investment LLC and bond insurer Assured Guaranty Corp, also sought a dismissal of Puerto Rico’s Title III bankruptcy cases - a move the appeals court rejected.

 Deals restructuring the island’s sales tax-backed bonds and Government Development Bank debt have won court approval.
 An agreement over Puerto Rico Electric Power Authority debt was announced on Friday.